cubicap/Jaculus-dcore/README.md

 stream interface for controlling the device and write hardware bindings to use the device peripherals.

-See tests/main.cpp for a minimal example of how to set up a Jaculus device.
+See [Jaculus-esp32](https://github.com/cubicap/Jaculus-esp32) for an example of how to set up a new Jaculus device.

 # License